-Almost all preterm infants less than 35 weeks gestational age (GA) have elevated total serum or plasma bilirubin (TB) levels, which results in neonatal jaundice, the yellowish discoloration of the skin and/or sclerae caused by bilirubin deposition.
+Almost all preterm infants less than 35 weeks gestational age (GA) have elevated total serum/plasma bilirubin (TB) levels, which results in neonatal jaundice, the yellowish discoloration of the skin, and/or conjunctiva caused by bilirubin deposition.
 The major complication of an elevated TB (hyperbilirubinemia) is bilirubin-induced neurologic dysfunction (BIND), which occurs when circulating bilirubin crosses the blood-brain barrier and binds to brain tissue.
 Acute bilirubin encephalopathy (ABE) is the acute and reversible form of BIND, while kernicterus is the chronic and permanent neurologic sequelae of BIND.

 Therapeutic interventions (ie, phototherapy and exchange transfusion) reduce the TB levels in the blood, which is thought to prevent BIND and, hence, kernicterus.
 In infants at or greater than 35 weeks GA (ie, term and late preterm infants), universally-accepted guidelines based upon an age-specific, percentile-based TB nomogram are used to decide when to initiate phototherapy and exchange transfusions to prevent severe hyperbilirubinemia and BIND .
 (See "Treatment of unconjugated hyperbilirubinemia in term and late preterm infants".)